 Are you saying that people should leave their graduation date in so you can more easily discriminate by age?
 What a jerk!
 I'm surprised you don't ask for their high school graduation data too, to be sure you have plenty of reason for bias.
 What does the GPA really tell you, other than they knew how to take tests well?

-Age discrimination is illegal, but tons of companies use little coded requirements to screen out older people.
+Age discrimination is illegal, but tons of companies use little coded requirements like this to screen out older people.
 Hiring only RCGs (recent college grads) is a code for "young people only need a apply".
 We see what you are doing.
 Stop it.

 Obsessing on "Accomplishments"

-1) Too many buzzwords (relying on the buzzwords to describe work and accomplishments)
+1) Too many buzzwords (relying on the buzzwords to describe work and

 2) No accomplishments shown.